GDPR Status Partially aligned

 Retention management

-Plan-based expiry is enforced for access, but fully automated end-to-end deletion evidence is still being tightened.
+Plan-based expiry is enforced for access, but a fully approved retention schedule and automated end-to-end deletion evidence still need operational completion.

 Data subject rights handling